-Guideline 11 – Groups’ quantitative quarterly information
+Guideline 10 – Groups’ quantitative quarterly information

-Participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies falling within the scope of Guideline 1 and Guideline 2 should submit quarterly to the national supervisory authority the following information:
+Participating insurance and reinsurance undertakings, insurance holding companies or mixed financial holding companies falling within the scope of Guideline 1 and Guideline 2 should submit quarterly to the supervisory authority the following information:

 template S.01.01.13 of Technical Annex A, specifying the content of the submission, regardless of the method used for the calculation of the group solvency, following the instructions set out in S.01.01 of Technical Annex B;

-template S.01.02.04 of Annex I of the Implementing Technical Standard on Submission of Information, specifying basic information on the insurance and reinsurance undertaking and the content of the reporting in general, regardless of the method used for the calculation of the group solvency following the instructions set out in Annex III of the Implementing Technical Standard on Submission of Information;
+template S.01.02.04 of Annex I of the Implementing Technical Standards on Submission of Information, specifying basic information on the insurance and reinsurance undertaking and the content of the reporting in general, regardless of the method used for the calculation of the group solvency following the instructions set out in Annex III of the Implementing Technical Standards on Submission of Information;

-template S.02.01.01 of Annex I of the Implementing Technical Standard on Submission of Information, specifying balance sheet information, only when method 1 as defined in Article 230 of Solvency II Directive is used, either exclusively or in combination with method 2 as defined in Article 233 of the Solvency II Directive following the instructions set out in Annex III of the Implementing Technical Standard on Submission of Information.
+template S.02.01.01 of Annex I of the Implementing Technical Standards on Submission of Information, specifying balance sheet information, only when method 1 as defined in Article 230 of the Solvency II Directive is used, either exclusively or in combination with method 2 as defined in Article 233 of the Solvency II Directive following the instructions set out in Annex III of the Implementing Technical Standards on Submission of Information.
 Column C0020 (Statutory accounts) shall be reported only with reference to Q4.

 template S.05.01.13 of Technical Annex A, specifying information on premiums, claims and expenses, regardless of the method used for the calculation of the group solvency, applying the valuation and recognition principles used in the undertaking's financial statements, following the instructions set out in S.05.01 of Technical Annex B, regarding each line of business as defined in as defined in Annex I of the Delegated Regulation (EU) 2015/35;

-template S.06.02.04 of Annex I of the Implementing Technical Standard on Submission of Information, providing an item-by-item list of assets, regardless of the method used for the calculation of the group solvency following the instructions set out in Annex III of the Implementing Technical Standard on Submission of Information;
+template S.06.02.04 of Annex I of the Implementing Technical Standards on Submission of Information, providing an item-by-item list of assets, regardless of the method used for the calculation of the group solvency following the instructions set out in Annex III of the Implementing Technical Standards on Submission of Information;

 template S.23.01.13 of Technical Annex A, specifying basic information on own funds, regardless of the method used for the calculation of the group solvency, following the instructions set out in S.23.01 of Technical Annex B including basic own funds and ancillary own funds;